University of Manchester Students' Union

-The University of Manchester Students' Union is the representative body of students at the University of Manchester, England, and is the UK's largest students' union.
+The University of Manchester Students' Union is the representative body of students at the University of Manchester, England, and is the UK's largest students' union with over 40,000 members.
 It was formed out of the merger between UMIST Students' Association (USA) and University of Manchester Union (UMU) when the parent organisations (UMIST and the Victoria University of Manchester) merged on 1 October 2004.

 It does not have a president, but is instead run by an 8-member executive team who share joint responsibility.

 Governance and decision making

 Executive Team

 The current University of Manchester Students' Union Exec Team contains eight full-time sabbatical officers.
 All have their own areas of responsibility, but share joint responsibility as trustees of the Students' Union.
 Any student can stand to be an elected member of the Exec Team in the student elections that take place in March.
-All students are eligible to vote in these elections on-line.
-The current roles are as follows:
+All students are eligible to vote in these elections online.
+For the academic year 2023-24, the current roles are as follows: